accelist/nextjs-starter/README.md

 Place reusable React components in this folder.

-It is recommended to write newer components as [Functional Components](https://reactjs.org/docs/components-and-props.html) (with [Hooks](https://reactjs.org/docs/hooks-intro.html)) instead of Class Components.
+It is recommended to develop using [function components](https://reactjs.org/docs/components-and-props.html) with [hooks](https://reactjs.org/docs/hooks-intro.html) instead of class components.

 ### `styles` Folder